XiongPengNUS/rsome/docs/_site/get_start.md

 # Getting Started

-RSOME is an open-source algebraic library for generic optimization modeling.
-It is aimed at providing a fast and highly readable modeling environment for the state-of-the-art robust stochastic optimization framework.
+RSOME is an open-source algebraic library for modeling generic optimization problems under uncertainty.
+It provides highly readable and mathematically intuitive modeling environment based on the state-of-the-art robust stochastic optimization framework.

 This guide introduces the main components, basic data structures, and syntax rules of the RSOME package.
-As for the package and solver installation, please refer to our [home page](index) for more information.
+For installations, please refer to our [home page](index) for more information.

 ## Modeling environments <a name="section1.1"></a>

-The current version of RSOME provides several layers of modeling environments, as illustrated by the structure diagram below.
+The current version of RSOME provides four layers of modeling environments, as illustrated by the structure diagram below.

 <img src="rsome_modules.png" width=600/>

-The structure diagram also shows that `lp` for linear programs is a bottom layer modeling environment.
-Problems can be solved by the `lp` layer are a subset of the `socp` layer.
-Similarly, problems can be solved by the `socp` layer are a subset of the higher level `ro` environment.
-The top layer `dro` for distributionally robust optimization is the most general modeling environment, with all lower layers to be special cases of this general framework.
+The lower two layers of RSOME modules provide modeling tools for deterministic linear and second-order cone (SOC) programs, which are the cornerstone for building the upper-level robust and distributionally robust optimization modules.
+In RSOME, all robust counterparts of upper-level robust and distributionally robust models are formulated into the lower-level deterministic problems before being sent to solvers.

+A higher layer of RSOME module could address a more general class of problems compared with lower-layer ones.
+The top layer `dro` module for distributionally robust optimization, associated with the event-wise ambiguity sets proposed in [Chen  et  al.  (2020)](#ref1), is the most general framework among all.
+For example, robust optimization problems can be treated as special cases of a distributionally robust optimization problem where the ambiguity set, specifying only the support information, reduces to an uncertainty set; while deterministic problems are special cases of a robust optimization problem whose uncertainty set reduces to a known singleton.
+The `ro` module, although less general, provides tailored modeling tools specifically for robust optimization problems, thus it models uncertainty sets and formulates the worst-case objective function and robust constraints in a more concise and intuitive manner.

 The syntax rules of `lp`, `socp`, and `ro` are very similar, so we would focus on `ro` as a more general modeling environment for all robust and deterministic optimization problems.
 The `dro` is specially designed for distributionally robust optimization problems, with the worst-case expectations to be considered in the objective function or constraints.
 It will be introduced separately.